TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/ContentObjects/Hmenu/Index.rst

    lib.langMenu.1.USERDEF1.noLink = 1

+.. _hmenu-special-userdefined:

 special.userdefined
 ~~~~~~~~~~~~~~~~~~~

 Lets you write your own little PHP-script that generates the array of
 menu items.

+**Note:** The special type "userdefined" has been removed in TYPO3
+4.6.
+Use the special type "userfunction" instead.

 .. ### BEGIN~OF~TABLE ###